dmccoystephenson/librdkafka-testing-with-confluent-cloud/README.md

 ## SASL
 Install SASL via the command line.
 The librdkafka library will use this during compilation.

-## Steps to Compile
+## Steps to Test
-1) Type git submodule update --init --recursive
+1) Build the docker image
-2) Enter the "librdkafka" directory
+2) Run the docker image
-3) Type cmake .
-4) Type make
-5) Return to the project directory
-6) Set required environment variables.
+3) Exec into the docker image
-7) If you are loading the config in from a file, edit the "cc.config" file to include the brokers, key and secret for Confluent Cloud integration.
+4) Alter the cc.config file to include the brokers, key and secret for Confluent Cloud integration
-8) Type make
+5) Set the TOPIC and MESSAGE environment variables
+6) Compile the project by typing make
+7) Execute the project by typing ./testing

 ## Environment Variables
 ### Required Environment Variables If Loading Config From File